 - Humanize yourself!
 Your social media should help people know, like, and trust you.
 Don’t forget to show your face.
 Let people in on the behind the scenes of your business, and seek to build connections.

 - Thinking you have to figure out your online presence and branding all at once.
 Start simple, and allow it to grow as your business and your confidence grows!

 - Trying to master all the popular social media platforms at once.
-Focus on the 1-2 where your ideal client is most likely to spend their time and you feel you can be the most consistent.
+Focus on the 1-2 where your ideal client is most likely to spend their time.

 - Forgetting that your online presence should be clear and value-driven.
 You are building relationships with potential clients and your content should align with their needs and values.

 Becoming a successful life coach extends beyond your initial decision to coach, and even beyond the start of your business.

 The truth is, becoming a life coach is an ongoing process of growth and expansion.